JackDanna/FogentRoleplayTemplate/README.md

 ## Attribute

 An Attribute represent the innate characteristics of a character.
 Each level of an attribute corresponds with a narrative significance.
-Level 0 in an atribute should reffer to an average person in the world.
+Level 0 in an attribute should refer to an average person in the world.

 | Level | Description |
 | :---: | :---------: |